•

 Open Access Policy

-Journal of Higher Education and Student Affairs is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
+Journal of Higher Education & Student Affairs is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of all articles, or use them for any other lawful purpose without asking prior permission from the publisher or the author.
-This is in accordance with the BOAI definition of open access.
+This is in accordance with the BOAI definition of open access (opens in new tab).

 { top }

-All papers published in Journal of Higher Education and Student Affairs are distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license (CC BY-NC-ND 4.0).
-Authors retain all copyrights without restrictions, and agree to the CC BY-NC-ND 4.0 license for their work as a condition of publication.
+All works published in Journal of Higher Education & Student Affairs are made available under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license (opens in new tab) (CC BY-NC-ND 4.0).
+Copyright owners retain all rights to their work without restrictions and agree to apply the CC BY-NC-ND 4.0 license to the final published version of their work as a condition of publication.

-End users' rights under the CC BY-NC-ND 4.0 license are outlined here.
-For all other purposes, permission must be obtained from the author.
+End users' rights under the CC BY-NC-ND 4.0 license are outlined on the Creative Commons website (opens in new tab).
+For all other uses, permission must be obtained from the copyright owners or their authorized agents.

-Copyright and licensing terms for Journal of Higher Education and Student Affairs are registered with Sherpa Romeo.
+Copyright and licensing terms for Journal of Higher Education & Student Affairs are registered with Open Policy Finder (opens in new tab).

 { top }